encipher command-line utility converts plaintext to ciphertext.

-Your secret key is stored in a private keyring.
+Your secret key is stored in a password-protected private keyring.
 If you lose your keyring, it is impossible to restore your original message content.

 If the encipher program appears to halt it may be waiting for your system to generate entropy.
 Move your mouse or press keystrokes in another window.
 Once enough entropy is generated, the encipher program will complete.

 If simple mistakes are made, an exception message is displayed.
 For example if you use '-cpher' instead of '-cipher', cipher complains.
 However, if anything goes wrong inside the cipher engine, the program exits with a simple status code.
 This precaution is to prevent information leaks about the encipher process.

 encipher command recognizes these options.
 Click on an option to get more details about how that option works.